Visualize Colors

 Drawing Editor

 Another possibility for editing that offers the most flexibility is to leave the data visualization app entirely and complete editing in a standalone drawing editor, a vector graphics editor.
 Since the 1990’s, the expensive and commercial standard for vector graphics is Adobe Illustrator, rented on a monthly basis, $38 per month until the next price increase.
-Much more affordable is Affinity Designer $70 for Windows and MacIntosh, and $18.49 for iPad, for a one-time purchase.
+Much more affordable is Affinity Designer $70 for Windows and Mac, and $18.49 for iPad, for a one-time purchase.
 Inkscape offers the ultimate in affordability, providing an open-source, free, and capable alternative with more than 20 years of development and an extensive developer and support community.
 Other alternatives are available as well.

 To demonstrate, consider the lessR bar chart saved as a PDF file from RStudio with the following menu sequence: